wasp-lang/wasp/web/docs/auth/overview.md

 - you need to define the fields that you want saved in the database,
 - you need to customize the `SignupForm`.

-Other times, you might need to add some **extra UI** elements to the form, like a checkbox for terms of service.
+Other times, you might need to just add some **extra UI** elements to the form, like a checkbox for terms of service.
 In this case, customizing only the UI components is enough.

 Let's see how to do both.